You can't kill what's stronger

 |Riven||let her jump into you and your minions all day long|

-Riot compensates for those strengths by making him slow, weak at the start, and void any form of crowd control, initiate, or escape.
+Let's be honest, no champ is universally over powered.
+Everybody would play him, everybody would ban him, and Riot would fix that right away.
+In the right situation Mordekaiser is one of the strongest champions in the game.
+Riot compensates for his OP strengths by making him slow, weak at the start, and void any form of crowd control, initiate, or escape.

-This makes him hard to play, but he is well worth it.
+These disadvantages make him hard to just pick up, but special.
+He is well worth it.
 No other champions play like him.
 You're free to blast your abilities as fast as your cool down allows because you have no mana to worry about.
-When you can kill an opponent with your ultimate active on them you get a ghost version of them to control with the ALT key.
+When you kill an opponent with your ultimate active on them you get a ghost version of them to control with the ALT key.
 You can even get a ghost version of the dragon simply by doing damage to it in a battle your team wins, even if your ultimate is on cool down!
-As great as it is to play the game 6v5 due to having the dragon on your side it is even better to turn a 5v5 fight into a 6v4 by killing an enemy.
-With that kind of advantage your team can't help but win.
+As great as it is to play the game 6v5 due to having the dragon on your side it is even better to turn a 5v5 fight into a 6v4 by killing an enemy, especially their adc.
+With that of advantage your team can't help but win.

 At the extreme end of dominance once you've hit level 2 on your Children of the Grave and have a couple damage items you can solo the dragon and then use that to solo the baron!